 2See, e.g., Jorge L. Contreras, Fixing FRAND: A Pseudo-Pool Approach to Standards-Based Patent Licensing, 79 Antitrust L.J.
 47, 47-48 n.3, 49 n.13 (2013).

 3See National Soc. of Professional Engineers v.
 U. S., 435 U.S. 679, 691 (1978); American Council of Certified Podiatric Physicians and Surgeons v.
 American Bd. of Podiatric Surgery, Inc., 185 F.3d 606, 619-20 (6th Cir.
 1999); Coalition for ICANN Transparency, Inc. v.
 VeriSign, Inc., 611 F.3d 495, 507 (9th Cir.
 2010).
 But see U. S. v.
 National Ass'n of Broadcasters, 536 F. Supp.
 149 (D.D.C.
-1982) (holding that a limitation on the number of minutes of television time per hour that could contain advertisements would be evaluated under the rule of reason because the restriction San Diego Ass'n of Realtors, 322 F.3d 1133, 1154 (9th Cir.
-2003) (otherwise legal multiple listing service could not justify fixing fees for support services on ground of need to protect smaller real estate associations from competitive pricing). particular industry" may be such that "monopolistic arrangements will better promote trade and commerce than competition,"4 these arrangements will not be immune from antitrust liability, absent an express exemption from Congress.5 Thus, in National Society of Professional Engineers v.
-United States, the Court held that a professional organization's prohibition on competitive bids violated section 1 of the Sherman Act despite arguments that the rule was intended to promote public safety.6 Private standard-setting bodies historically have been the object of antitrust scrutiny because "[a]greement on a product standard is, after all, implicitly an agreement not to manufacture, distribute, or purchase certain types of products."7 The actions of private standard-setting bodies 5National Soc. of Professional Engineers v.
-U. S., 435 U.S. 679, 689-90 (1978).
+1982) (holding that a limitation on the number of minutes of television time per hour that could contain advertisements would be evaluated under the rule of reason because the restriction particular industry" may be such that "monopolistic arrangements will better promote trade and commerce than competition," these arrangements will not be immune from antitrust liability, absent an express exemption from Congress.
+Thus, in National Society of Professional Engineers v.
+United States, the Court held that a professional organization's prohibition on competitive bids violated section 1 of the Sherman Act despite arguments that the rule was intended to promote public safety.

+Private standard-setting bodies historically have been the object of antitrust scrutiny because "[a]greement on a product standard is, after all, implicitly an agreement not to manufacture, distribute, or purchase certain types of products."
+The actions of private standard-setting bodies could be justified by the unique attributes of the medium; but holding that a television code standard that prohibited more than one product to be featured in commercials lasting less than sixty seconds was per se illegal because it compelled the purchase of more advertising time than economic circumstances would dictate).